raivivek/raivivek.github.io/content/programming/gsoc-16-wrap-up.md

 “What’s the worst that can happen?
 I won’t get selected.
 There’s nothing new to it anyway.
 Just get some sleep”, I tell myself anxiously.
 With every passing minute, the clock moves closer to midnight.
-But I am too tired to think about *it* anymore.
+But I am too tired to think about it anymore.

-About half an hour in my dead sleep, I am startled by a loud phone call.
+About half an hour in my sleep, I am startled by a loud phone call.
 My friend is asking me to check the announcements of [Google Summer of Code](https://summerofcodewith.google.com) project selections.
 I had applied too, just like previous two years.